The project is expected to reduce 319 tonnes of CO2 each year, and help towards our goal of becoming carbon neutral by 2030.

 The project will not necessarily impact on the cost of your energy bills.
 However, it means that their energy is being provided through sustainable and innovative means.

 The overall cost of the project is £7.7m, with the European Regional Development Fund contributing 50% (£3.85m) .
 The Council are funding the remaining 50%.

-Drilling of the boreholes will start in Spring 2021, with works expected to be complete by Autumn 2021.
+Site works are expected to be complete in Autumn 2021.

 The project is due to be completed in June 2023